Tihan-hossain/Eye-like-pan-tilt-camera-IMU-system/README.md

 Load the `image_stab_ws/camera_color.config` file for appropriate settings.

 ### 6. Connect and Configure the IMU
-For gyro readings, connect the Pololu Mini IMU 9 to the Raspberry Pi.
+For gyro readings, connect the Pololu MinIMU 9 to the Raspberry Pi.
 Follow the steps provided in this repository: [https://github.com/DavidEGrayson/minimu9-ahrs](https://github.com/DavidEGrayson/minimu9-ahrs).

 #### Run the Gyro Publisher
 ```bash